Parallel-in-Time/parallel-in-time.github.io/_events_upcoming/2016-12-1-6th-pint-workshop.md

 no_lead: true
 ---

-The Sixth Parallel-in-time Integration Workshop will be held at the [Centro Congressi Stefano](http://www.csf.ethz.ch/) in [Ascona/Locarno](https://goo.gl/maps/zFmKhLY6BW32) in Switzerland.
+The Sixth Parallel-in-time Integration Workshop will be held at the [Centro Congressi Stefano Franscini](http://www.csf.ethz.ch/) in [Ascona/Locarno](https://goo.gl/maps/zFmKhLY6BW32) in Switzerland.
 Stay tuned for more information!